 Looking back now in order to move forward, I am proud of sticking to this.
 Staying in this game and feeling worthy to continue because there was a time I didn’t.
 I wouldn’t have figured that out if I hadn’t slowed down and really looked at what all I accomplished.

 Next year I’m planning on doing things a lot differently.
 I’m focusing on quality content and informational articles to assist anyone who follows me.
-I will be introducing a DIY Wardrobe Building Series in January to help those who sew find the building blocks of sewing a capsule wardrobe of any size.
+I will be introducing a DIY Wardrobe Building Series to help those who sew find the building blocks of sewing a capsule wardrobe of any size.
 This series will also help those who don’t sew learn what clothes and colors to buy to build a transitional wardrobe that works for them.

 In 2020 I am giving back, to myself and to the people who have supported me.
 In the background I’ll be slow sewing and taking my own time with personal projects and ideas to share with you all.

 I want to say thank you to those who have followed me and supported me over the past 2 years of me blogging.
 Thank you for your patience, admiration and for seeing the best in my work and myself.
 I can’t wait to start 2020 with a bang.
 Let’s elevate!